-Categories and tags help organize your website into groups that are easily found by site visitors looking for something specific.
-To add categories and tags to your blog post, look to the right hand side of your editor and notice the two boxes, Categories and Tags.
+Categories and tags help organize your blog so readers can find what they are looking for Look to the right-hand side of your editor and notice the two boxes, Categories, and Tags.

-Categories are meant for broad grouping of your blogs posts.
-These are more general topics that can be found throughout your blog.
-For example, if you have a personal blog that details your life, you may choose categories such as Music, Travel, and Food.
+Categories describe the topics that can be found on your blog.
+For example, if you have a personal blog, you may choose categories such as Music, Travel, and Food.

-On the other hand, tags are specific details about your posts.
-They are the words that help your website stay ultra-organized.
+Tags are more specific descriptions of your posts that help readers drill down to smaller topics.
 When you write a blog post, you first choose a category.

 After you have created your blog post, you can preview how it will look when you publish it by clicking on the Preview button in the Publish box.
-This will take you to the frontend of your website and show you what site visitors will see when they click on your website.
+This will open the public face of your blog, and show you what site visitors will see when they visit your website.

-If you are happy with your blog post, navigate back to the WordPress dashboard and again locate the Publish section.
+If you are happy with your blog post, head back to the WordPress editor and locate the Publish section.

 Here you can either click on the Publish button and post your blog immediately, or schedule to publish it at a later date.
 If you choose to publish it at a later date, simply choose the date and time and save your changes.

 And there you have it!
 You’ve published your first blog post.